-4.2.5 Defensive strategy as any defensive scheme is to prevent the opposing offense from gaining yards and scoring points, either by preventing the offense from advancing the ball beyond the line of scrimmage or by the defense taking the ball away from the offense (referred to as a turnover) and scoring points themselves.
+The 4.2.5 Defensive strategy as with all defensive schemes, is to prevent the opposing offense from gaining yards and scoring points, either by preventing the offense from advancing the ball beyond the line of scrimmage or by the defense taking the ball away from the offense (referred to as a turnover) and scoring points themselves.

 With the 4..2.5 defense, there are four types of players: defensive linemen, inside linebackers, outside linebackers and defensive backs (also called secondary players).
 These players’ specific positions on the field and duties during the game vary depending on the type of defense and adjustments being used as well as the kind of offense the defense is facing.

 The defensive linemen line up in front of the offensive line responsibility is to prevent the offensive line from opening up running lanes for the running back or to sack the quarterback, depending on whether the play is a passing or running play.
 Most of the time, defensive linemen attack the offensive line but in some plays they drop back in pass coverage to confuse the opposite team and this is called a zone blitz.